swaits/typst-collection/glossy/README.md

 ### Customizing Term Display

-Control how terms appear in the document by providing a custom `show-term` function:
+Control how terms are styled in the document by providing a custom `show-term` function:

 ```typst
 #let emph-term(term-body) = { emph(term-body) }